 1. They Make Foliage Greener

-We’re so used to seeing bright sky reflected the the foliage that surrounds us, that we don’t even notice it until it’s gone.
-Whether the sky is blue or grey, the brightness of it is constantly reflected in the foliage around us.
-A circular polarizer can almost entirely remove that glare, and the result is a huge transformation in the saturation of greens and yellows in natural landscapes.
+We’re so used to seeing bright sky reflected by the foliage that surrounds us that we don’t even notice it until it’s gone.
+Whether the sky is blue or grey, its brightness is constantly reflected in the foliage around us.
+A circular polarizer will almost entirely remove that glare, and the result is a massive transformation in the saturation of greens and yellows in natural landscapes.

 2. They Make the Sky Darker and Bluer

 This animation is so dramatically different that I’d forgive you if you thought it was fake – but it isn’t.
 I took this photo in British Columbia just a few minutes before sunset, looking up at The Copilot peak in Squamish.
 When sunlight is coming in at a sharp angle, it lights up all sorts of natural haze in our atmosphere that dulls the blue colour in the sky.
 A circular polarizer cuts right through that and only shows us the deep blues that we want.